UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 ### Example

-This describes "acâhkos", which is a noun.
+This describes "acâhkos", which is an animate noun:

 ```xml
 <lg>